CHARM-BDF/charmgpt/custom-mcp-servers/template2/README.md

 # MCP API Integration Template

 This template provides a comprehensive foundation for rapidly creating Model Context Protocol (MCP) servers that integrate with external APIs.
-It's based on proven patterns from the PubMed MCP implementation and includes all the boilerplate code needed to get started quickly.
+It's based on proven patterns from the PubMed and Gene Fetcher MCP implementations.

 ## Overview